All Episodes

 It's like, well, you've created the perfect home for a virus to come in and invade you.

-And be like, hey, I'm gonna stay here for a little while, and you're too worn down to be able to deal with it.
+Like, hey, I'm going to stay here for a little while, and you're too worn down to be able to deal with it.

 I've never thought about it that way.